-All students who have not earned credit in DANC 2000 Production Assignment should sign up for a crew assignment when posted and should enroll in DANC 2000.
+All students who have not earned credit in DANC 2000 Production Assignment should sign up for a crew assignment for a production they are not performing in.
 After completing assignments for DANC 2000, students should enroll in DANC 3000 and fulfill crew assignments.
-Students begin to fulfill the crew assignments and participate in workshops prior to enrolling in DANC 2000.
-It is the student's responsibility to make sure that the technical director and the dance major advisor have record of fulfilled assignments.
+Students will normally enroll in DANC 2000 or 3000 in the semester in which they are completing the assignment, however, in some rare cases students might fulfill the assignment and enroll in the following semester.